Fixing and making stuff for old electronic equipment

 Acorn BBC microcomputer

-I can do the following if you are not good at soldering:
+I can do the following if you are not good at soldering, or need EPROMs programmed:

 - I can make SCART cables but you can do it yourself which is much cheaper.
 See my BBC micro website with SCART wiring instructions.
 I don't like to make these cables, it's a lot of work and it's no fun, but if you can't do it, I need to order in particular a SCART connector, DIN connector, cable, and wire it up with resistors.
 Total cost for this including the work, is EUR 30,- + postage to you.
 (EUR 3,- postage within EU).
-It's cheaper on ebay, though too much work and component cost (e.g. I prefer metal 6 pin DIN plugs) for me to make cables for such prices.
+You can find ready made SCART cables a lot cheaper on ebay, but it's too much work and component cost (e.g. I prefer metal 6 pin DIN plugs) for me to make cables for such prices.

 - Replace the 3 problematic capacitors in the power supply of BBC micro and BBC master which can cause startup problems and even explode.
 See my BBC micro website with repair information if you want to do it yourself.
 The exploding cap C2 is the most common problem, it won't hurt you but it means less electrical noise is suppressed, which is not good.
 Take out the power supply from the micro, and post it to me.
 Price for the repair is EUR 25,- + postage back to you (about EUR 15,- within EU) and it should work for decades again.